The morphology and interface structure of titanium on graphene: Results/Discussion

-\section{Graphene thickness dependence on Ti-island morphology and nucleation characteristics}
+\subsection{Graphene thickness dependence on Ti-island morphology and nucleation characteristics}

-Figure 1(a, b) shows the results of depositing, by evaporation, a 1~nm thick Ti layer at room temperature onto 1L, 2L and 3L suspended Gr.
-Optical microscopy images of the Gr before and after transfer to the TEM sample carrier, shown in Fig.\ S1, allow us to correlate the location of images recorded in TEM with the thickness of the Gr at that point.
+Figure~1(a, b) shows the results of depositing, by evaporation, a 1~nm thick Ti layer at room temperature onto 1L, 2L and 3L suspended Gr.
+Optical microscopy images of the Gr before and after transfer to the TEM sample carrier, shown in Fig.~S1, allow us to correlate the location of images recorded in TEM with the thickness of the Gr at that point.
 We find that the Ti forms irregularly shaped islands on Gr, but in spite of their irregular appearance these islands are aligned epitaxially.
-An irregular island shape is expected given the low homologous temperature during these depositions \cite{michely2012islands}, ~0.15 $T_{\mathrm{M}}$, where $T_{\mathrm{M}}$=1941~K is the melting temperature of Ti.
+An irregular island shape is expected given the low homologous temperature during these depositions \cite{michely2012islands}, {$\sim$}0.15 $T_{\mathrm{M}}$, where $T_{\mathrm{M}}$=1941~K is the melting temperature of Ti.
+The darker, elongated Ti islands, such as that indicated by the white arrow in Fig.~1(a), appear to be locally thicker Ti (Fig.~S2).
+Imaging at high magnification does not reveal visible damage to 1L Gr (Fig.~S2); below we show different results when the deposition is performed at high temperature.

-The uniformity of the Ti film suggests that the growth is not dominated by a low density of heterogeneous nucleation sites such as surface contaminants.
-In general, to investigate the intrinsic interaction between metals and 2D materials, it is crucial that the 2D material is free from adsorbed contaminants, particularly water and polymer residues from the transfer process.
+The uniformity of the Ti film suggests that the growth is not dominated by a low density of heterogeneous nucleation sites such as surface contaminants, a conclusion supported by the temperature dependence of nucleation density discussed below.
+Investigating the intrinsic interaction between metals and 2D materials generally requires that the 2D material is free from adsorbed contaminants, particularly water and polymer residues from the transfer process.
 The samples shown in Fig.~1 were prepared using a transfer process combined with sample annealing and metal deposition, the latter two conducted in ultra-high vacuum (UHV) conditions, to create the suspended and supported Gr samples on which we deposit Ti.
-This process results in the near-complete elimination \cite{thomsen2022suspended, reidy2022mechanisms} of contamination on suspended Gr.
+This process results in the near-complete elimination of contamination on suspended Gr \cite{thomsen2022suspended, reidy2022mechanisms}.
 Even so, it is important to minimize the time between Gr annealing and Ti deposition, because the Gr surface can re-contaminate even in UHV conditions \cite{thomsen2022suspended, reidy2023perspectives}.
-Further details of sample preparation and Ti deposition are described in Methods.
+Further details of sample preparation and Ti deposition are described in \textit{Methods}.